Steve Trumbo: Professional career

 In 1985, he signed with FC Barcelona, where he played seven seasons, between 1985 and 1992, and attained his greatest achievements: he won 4 Spanish League championships, 3 Spanish Cups, and one Prince of Asturias Cup.
 In 1992, he signed with Caja San Fernando of Sevilla, where he played his last two seasons of his profession.
-In 1992, he retired, and started a career as a basketball coach.
+In 1994, he retired, and started a career as a basketball coach.

+One characteristic that made him popular during his years in the Spanish league is that he shot free throws with his eyes closed.